 Location and details of Water bottle refill stations/bubblers with inclusive access, park furniture, equipment, pavement treatment and other elements in the open space are to be of strong lasting materials.
 Nominated products shall be reviewed and approved by council prior to installation.
 Refer to Council Open Spaces Catalogue and contact Council for further assistance in selection of furniture.

-All areas and furniture shall be fully accessible.
-Picnic tables and chairs and any proposed BBQ equipment shall have inclusive access.
+All new areas and new furniture shall be fully accessible.
+New picnic tables and chairs and any proposed new BBQ equipment shall have inclusive access.

 Specifications detailing soil and mulch finishes, root barriers, irrigation, edging and other landscape handworks such as retaining walls, steps, planter walls, feature walls, skateboard restrictions, tree pits, tree grates, tree guards, tree pit treat, areas of paving, schedule of materials, edge treatments, tactile and sectional construction details.